 Children and their parents took part in 2 waves of data collection with an interval of about 2 years (mean = 2.07, SD = 0.17, range = 1.69 - 2.68).
 The inclusion criteria for wave 1 were children attending first or second grade, no psychiatric or physical health disorders, at least one parent speaking fluent German, and born full-term (≥ 37 weeks of gestation).
 At wave 1, 142 children (46% female, age mean = 7.19, SD = 0.46, Range = 6.07 - 7.98) and their parents or caregivers participated in the study.
-141 children completed the probabilistic learning task, one child was later excluded due to technical problems during the task, hence 140 were included in the analysis.
+140 children were included in the analysis (one child did not complete the probabilistic learning task, and another child was later excluded due to technical problems during the task).
 A subgroup of 90 children (49% female, 100% right-handed), who was randomly selected, completed magnetic resonance imaging (MRI) scanning at wave 1, and 82 of them contributed to structural data after removing scans with excessive movement.
 At wave 2, 127 children (46% female, age mean = 9.25, SD = 0.45, Range = 8.30 -10.2) continued taking part in the study, while families of the remaining children were unable to be contacted or decided not to return to the study.
 126 children at wave 2 completed the reinforcement learning task and were included in the analysis.
 All children at wave 2 were invited for MRI scanning, and 104 of them completed scanning (45% female, 92% right-handed).
 99 children contributed to structural data, after removing scans with excessive movement.
 In total, 73 children contributed to the longitudinal MRI data and 126 children contributed to the longitudinal learning data.
 As previously reported for this study sample, we found no systematic bias due to wave 2 dropout39.